Dusty4848/repo-fetcher/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-## `yarn test --coverage`
+## `yarn test --coverage` or `yarn test --coverage --watchAll=false`

 Launches the test runner in the coverage watch mode.\
-From the projects root, drop the "/coverage/lcov-report/index.html" into your browser to see the corverage report
+From the projects root, drop the "/coverage/lcov-report/index.html" into your browser to see the corverage report.
+If the results table is empty, try running `yarn test --coverage --watchAll=false`

 ### `yarn build`